SqueezedLemon/Bank/README.md

 ## Authorization

 The project uses JWT bearer tokens and refresh tokens, stored in HTTP-only cookies for secure authorization.

+## API documentation

 For API documentation, refer to the [Postman Documentation](https://documenter.getpostman.com/view/16124553/2s9YkrcLBX).

 ## Contributing